gitter-badger/gitCreative/README.md

 collaberate.

 ###Right Now
-This Porject is in the very beging stages and we will be working on code here soon right now the focus is on the visual design and figuring out the features we want to include and how those are going to layout.
+This Porject is in the very beging stages and we will be working on code here soon.
+Right now the focus is on the visual design and figuring out the features we want to include and how those are going to layout.
 Once we have figured that out we will know what we need to build and will begin building it.